 Hold the shears in your hand and try them out to be sure they’re comfortable.
 Ergonomic shears and shears for smaller hands are available.
 Some companies manufacture left-handed or ambidextrous garden shears.

 Be sure the shears can be dismantled for easy cleaning.
-Look for a pair that that has a lock or catch to keep the blades safely closed when not in use, especially if you have young children.
+Look for a pair that has a lock or catch to keep the blades safely closed when not in use, especially if you have young children.